osteofelidae/CSE330-OS/testing/README.md

 1. The script will load your kernel module
 2. The script will create an instance of the `dmcache` device mapper target using the cache and source devices you have provided
 3. The script will run various workloads using the flexible IO tester (fio)
-4. The script will finally check the stats from the cache and the amount of reads dispatched to the backing devices to verify the correctness of your code.
+4. The script will finally check the stats from the cache and the amount of I/O's submitted to the block devices to verify the correctness of your code.

 ### Usage and expected output